joanseg/The-Positioning-Manual/chapters/10-Risk.md

 - The commoditization of WordPress skill (WPCurve)
 - The commoditization of design skill (99designs)
 - The commoditization of writing skill (AudienceOps)
-- The absolute glut of people wanting to build a digital startup and the glut of overseas software development talent that's qualified to help (Rootstrap has productized the early stages of digital product design—from concept to wireframes+pitch deck—and leverages an offshore team to profitably offer development services to primarily American clients)
+- The absolute glut of people wanting to build a digital startup and the glut of overseas software development talent that's qualified to help (Rootstrap has productized the early stages of digital product design -- from concept to wireframes+pitch deck -- and leverages an offshore team to profitably offer development services to primarily American clients.)
-- The rise of tools like Squarespace that commoditize web design (Knapsack Creative and Worstofall Design use these tools to deliver “website/brand in a day” services)
+- The rise of tools like Squarespace that commoditize web design (Knapsack Creative and Worstofall Design use these tools to deliver “website/brand in a day” services.)

 For each of these changes in the marketplace there are craftspeople who suffer real financial and emotional damage, and there are entrepreneurs who leverage the exact same change into a great business.
 The different outcome is more a result of mindset than anything else.
 As I like to say: *everything* is an opportunity.

 I want this book to provide a useful, detailed, nuanced *framework* that helps you specialize and cultivate a great market position for your business, so I tend to avoid broad, absolute declarations.
-That said, if you are a pure craftsperson and feel inflexibly attached to that identity, your specialization options will be limited, and you may be better off pursuing other ways of improving your business.
+That said, if you are a pure craftsperson and feel rigidly attached to that identity, your specialization options will be limited, and you may be better off pursuing other ways of improving your business.
 Partially productizing the pricing and delivery of your craft is one such option.

 # Risk Tolerance vs. Risk Profile

-*Specialization is a voluntary narrowing in service of a future wider impact.
-You subtract until your focus is narrow enough to penetrate into the dermis of a mystery, then you recruit the needed resources from any corner of the world to unravel that mystery and synthesize an effective solution.*
+_Specialization is a voluntary narrowing in service of a future wider impact.
+You subtract until your focus is narrow enough to penetrate into the dermis of a mystery, then you recruit the needed resources from any corner of the world to unravel that mystery and synthesize an effective solution._

-This is exactly what's happened with my very narrow (very "meta") focus on specialization.
-At the superficial layer of expertise (what I call the "epidermis of expertise"), my thinking was "Specialize, stupid!
+This is exactly what's happened with my very narrow (very "meta") focus on specialization over time.
+At the superficial layer of expertise (what I call the "epidermis of expertise") some years ago, my thinking was "Specialize, stupid!
 Just do it!
 It's great for everybody!".
 I remained narrowly focused and reached the next layer of the problem: the "dermis of expertise".
 The problem become more complex, and required a more nuanced solution.
 Actually, the problem was *always* more complex, it's just that I didn't realize this until I got past the epidermis of expertise.

 The dermis of expertise is where you maintain the narrow focus, but you start casting your eyes towards the horizon, seeking additional helpful resources, be they skill, adjacent or non-adjacent expertise, or anything else that helps you solve the problem.
 And as you continue on to the deepest later of the problem (the "hypodermis of expertise"), you start to recruit these other resources and incorporate them into your solution.